 \section{Methodology}

-This study employed all first-principle calculations within the framework of Density Functional Theory (DFT)~\cite{sholl2011density, kohn1965self, Hohenberg-64} as implemented in the Quantum Espresso code~\cite{giannozzi2009quantum,QEscandolo2005first}, with 60 Ry used as the energy cutoff (ecutwfc) for the plane wave basis set.
+This study employed first-principle calculations within the framework of Density Functional Theory (DFT)~\cite{sholl2011density, kohn1965self, Hohenberg-64} as implemented in the Quantum Espresso code~\cite{giannozzi2009quantum,QEscandolo2005first}, with 60 Ry used as the energy cutoff (ecutwfc) for the plane wave basis set.
 Electron-ion interactions were treated using ultrasoft pseudopotentials.
-The exchange and correlation functional potentials were estimated using the generalized gradient approximation in the form of Perdew-Burke-Ernzerhof (PBE) functionals~\cite{perdew1996generalized}.
+The exchange and correlation functional potentials were estimated using the local density approximation in the form of Perdew-Zunger (PZ) functionals~\cite{PZPhysRevB.23.5048}.
 A 12 x 12 x 2 Monkhorst-Pack k-point mesh was used to sample the first Brillouin zone.
-To obtain the structures at higher pressures, they were generated by uniformly scaling the ambient pressure structure, followed by relaxation at fixed volumes.
+Structures at higher pressures were generated by uniformly scaling the ambient pressure structure followed by relaxation at fixed volumes.
 The static elastic tensor was then derived from the stress-strain relationships denoted by equation~\eqref{stress-strain}, applying small strains of ±0.5\%.

-where $C_{ijkl}$ is the $4^{th}$ order elastic tensor while $\sigma_{ij}$ and $\epsilon_{kl}$ represent the $2^{nd}$ order stress and strain tensor, respectively~\cite{da2013ab}.
+where $C_{ijkl}$ is the $4^{th}$ order elastic tensor, while $\sigma_{ij}$ and $\epsilon_{kl}$ represent the $2^{nd}$ order stress and strain tensor, respectively~\cite{da2013ab}.

-A 2 x 2 x 2 q-point was used in the QE code to obtain the static energies and phonon frequencies for the phonon calculations at different volumes or pressures.
+A 2 x 2 x 2 q-point mesh was used in the QE code to obtain the static energies and phonon frequencies for the phonon calculations at different volumes or pressures.
 The Snakemake workflow management system~\cite{koster2012snakemake} was used to automate the whole process of generating input files, submitting jobs, and collecting results for both static elasticity and phonon calculations at different pressures.
-The post-processed outputs for static elasticity and phonon calculations from QE were then collected and used as inputs in the cij code~\cite{luo2021cij} to calculate the elastic tensor at elevated temperatures.
+The post-processed outputs for static elasticity and phonon calculations from QE were then collected and used as inputs in the Cij code~\cite{luo2021cij} to calculate the elastic tensor at elevated temperatures.
 The elastic coefficients or elements of the isothermal elastic tensor are expressed as strain derivatives of the Helmholtz free energy~\cite{luo2021cij,wu2011quasiharmonic,wang2024ab}:

-where, $e_{ij}$, P and F, represent small strains, pressure and the Helmholtz free energy, respectively~\cite{wu2011quasiharmonic,wang2024ab}.
+where, $e_{ij}$, P and F represent small strains, pressure, and the Helmholtz free energy, respectively~\cite{wu2011quasiharmonic,wang2024ab}.
 The Helmholtz free energy was computed based on the quasiharmonic approximation (QHA)~\cite{qin2019qha} as described by the following equation~\cite{wu2011quasiharmonic,wang2024ab}:

 where, $U^{st}(e,V)$, q, V, $k_B$, T, and $\omega_{qm}$ represent the static total energy, phonon wave vector, equilibrium volume, Boltzmann constant, temperature, and the phonon frequencies corresponding to the $m^{th}$ mode, respectively.